 Hip and historic, Boston is the perfect spot to use as the starting point for your New England vacation.
 Plan to spend 2-3 days and then head out our your New England journey.
 Most major attractions are only 1-4 hours away from the center of Boston.
 This series of pages describes the best things to see and do in Boston, how to get around and favorite neighborhoods.

 Don’t have a car or want to hold off on the rental?
 There are many easy and excellent day trips from Boston — including forays into New Hampshire and Rhode Island.
 Or for a special journey, hop on a seasonal ferry to Salem on Boston’s North Shore or to Provincetown on the very tip of Cape Cod, Massachusetts.

-A collection of web pages offering information on companies that offer guided half and full-day trips, as well as multi-day trips, of various New England regions – including day trips from Boston, trips in the mountainous regions and custom guided tours.
+A collection of Web pages offering information on companies that offer guided half and full-day trips, as well as multi-day trips, to various New England regions — including day trips from Boston, trips in the mountainous regions and custom-guided tours.
 Let someone else do the driving and show you the highlights!

 Boston isn’t New England’s only fun city.
 Discover five others that are beloved by visitors — from the college mecca of Burlington, Vermont, on the shores of Lake Champlain, to the small arts-filled seaport of Portsmouth, New Hampshire.

 Lobster?
 Wild blueberries?
 Maple syrup?
 You’ll find it in New England along with the region’s signature clam chowder, artisan cheeses, and farm-fresh produce.
 You’ll find award-winning restaurants and chefs throughout the region.
 One thing is for sure: you won’t go home hungry!